 - Self-monitoring helps the client understand when tics are most likely to occur and might include three to four monitoring periods of 30 minutes each per week.

-- Social support helps monitor tic occurrence and triggers, as well as treatment progress.
+- Social support helps monitor tic occurrence, triggers, and treatment progress.

 More recent studies have compared the efficacy of supportive psychotherapy with HRT.
 A 2003 study published in the American Journal of Psychiatry indicated that HRT was more effective than supportive psychotherapy in people with Tourette’s syndrome.19 Two years later, another comparative study was published in the Journal of Behavior Research and Therapy with similar results; it found that HRT was more effective than supportive psychotherapy in reducing tic symptoms and that both HRT and supportive psychotherapy improved participants’ life satisfaction and psychosocial functioning.20

 A more recent version of HRT, CBIT, includes all of the features of HRT and places greater emphasis on the factors in clients’ lives that worsen their tic symptoms.
 It does so by adding the following behavioral options for a more holistic maintenance approach:18